The case for steel

 Steel construction supply chain

 Close collaboration in steel supply chains delivers best value, best practice and assured quality to the construction sector.
 The UK steel sector has long established, world-class integrated steel supply chains that have a remarkable track record of delivering best value to the construction sector.
-The relationships between Tata Steel, steel stockists, bolt and paint manufacturers, software suppliers, machinery suppliers, steel erection contractors and many others are well established, reliable and independent of any specific project.
-The steel sector is supported by three principal industry bodies – Tata Steel, the British Constructional Steelwork Association (BCSA) and the Steel Construction Institute (SCI).
+The relationships between steel manufacturers, steel stockists, bolt and paint manufacturers, software suppliers, machinery suppliers, steel erection contractors and many others are well established, reliable and independent of any specific project.
+The steel sector is supported by steel manufacturers, the British Constructional Steelwork Association (BCSA) and the Steel Construction Institute (SCI).
 Together, they build links throughout the supply chain via component and systems manufacturers, design consultants and academics.
 Internationally, networks of similar organisations ensure that best practice is maintained, developed and shared worldwide.

 Collaboration drives innovation